Folkston, Georgia: Geography

 U.S. Routes 1, 23, and 301 pass through the city as Second Street, leading south 2 miles to the state line.
 Route 1 and 23 lead northwest 35 mi to Waycross, while Route 301 leads north 30 mi to Nahunta.
-The eastern entrance to the Okefenokee National Wildlife Refuge is 11 mi southwest of Folkston via GA 23 and GA 121.
+The eastern entrance to the Okefenokee National Wildlife Refuge is 11 mi southwest of Folkston via GA 23 and GA 121, which turned east onto Main Street until the bridge over the junction between the CSX Nahunta and Jesup Subdivisions were built in 1996.

 According to the United States Census Bureau, Folkston has a total area of 10.9 km2, all land.

+Climate

+Folkston has a humid subtropical climate (Köppen: Cfa) with long, hot summers and short, mild winters.